zemian/java-lessons/basic/readme.md

 java <LessonFileName>
 ```

-NOTE: Some lessons you might need to compile more under the package name.
+NOTE: Some lessons might have additional compilation steps.
+See the code comments for more details.

 ## Learning Path